wendy-wm-wu/hrext10-my-cruddy-app/README.md

 Please note:
 Deleted original fork and re-forked.
 I created 2 projects.
 Master branch has the final product aka project #2.
 Other branch has project #1.
+I lost my CSS file for project #1 when I deleted the original repo.